The problem

 The process of drying, by definition, entails water leaving a substance.
 If this process is carried out incorrectly problems can occur with your screed:

-• Cracking – The potential for this to occur increases with artificial drying, hence the importance of ensuring artificial drying of screeds is carried out by experienced professionals.
+- Cracking – The potential for this to occur increases with artificial drying, hence the importance of ensuring artificial drying of screeds is carried out by experienced professionals.

-• Curling – Can also be caused by artificial drying, curling is more likely to occur with thinner screeds as they dry quicker.
+- Curling – Can also be caused by artificial drying; curling is more likely to occur with thinner screeds as they dry quicker.
 It tends to occur at internal angles and day-joints.

-• Shrinkage – The result of the volume decreasing as water is removed.
+- Shrinkage – The result of the volume decreasing as water is removed.
 Some floor screeds such as Truscreed and K-screed have water-reducing properties in the form of super-plasticizers which will reduce the occurrence of shrinkage and cracking.

 Myths debunked

-1. ‘A free flowing screed will encase my underfloor heating pipes whereas a traditional screed won’t.’
+- ‘A free flowing screed will encase my underfloor heating pipes whereas a traditional screed won’t.’

-2. ‘Artificially speeding up the drying time will cause cracks and curling in my screed flooring.’
+This isn’t necessarily the case.
+Traditional screeds can also encase pipes but as the heat travels vertically this isn’t actually important and will make no difference to performance of an underfloor heating system. - ‘Artificially speeding up the drying time will cause cracks and curling in my screed flooring.’
 This can happen if the process isn’t carried out correctly.
-Artificial screed drying should be carried out by experienced technicians who are OFTEC approved.
+Artificial screed drying should be carried out by experienced technicians who are OFTEC-approved.

-3. ‘Temporary boiler hire will involve an old boiler that is unsuitable for the job’
+- ‘Temporary boiler hire will involve an old boiler that is unsuitable for the job’

-5 Reasons you Should Speed up the Screed Drying Process
+5 Reasons you should speed up the screed drying process

-1. Building work can suffer costly delays while drying time elapses.
+- Building work can suffer costly delays while drying time elapses.

-2. Work can continue faster
+- Work can continue faster

-3. Floors can be laid in a quicker time-frame
+- Floors can be laid in a quicker time-frame

-5. Keep work schedule on track
+- The work schedule remains on track

 ✓ Meeting deadlines